 Events often involve short deadlines.
-If you have to put an event together at extremely short notice, then you need a team behind you for support.
+If you have to put an event together at extremely short notice, then you need a team of event staff behind you for support.
 Working with a few trustworthy, reliable and resourceful individuals with expert knowledge can mean quick turnaround on decisions, rapid problem solving and being able to meet shorter targets or deadlines by delegating and saving time.

 7. Promotes innovation

 Working with others and sharing opinions can make your event unique and memorable.
 Take on board the ideas and suggestions of team members who will all approach it in a different way.
-This can give you ideas for the event that you might not have otherwise considered by yourself.
+This can give you ideas for the event that you might not have otherwise considered yourself.

 8. Improves bonding

 Working together takes the pressure off each individual.
-Knowing that you are working towards a common goal and your colleagues are experiencing the same as you creates a shared, bonding experience.
+Knowing that you are working towards a common goal and your colleagues are experiencing the same as you create a shared, bonding experience.
 Although people have different ways of working – some like to get things out of the way as quickly as possible while others take time to mull things over – an individual’s approach to a task is secondary to the task itself.

 9. Boosts career prospects

-Demonstrating that you can successfully work as a team will impress those above you.
+Demonstrating that your exhibition staff can successfully work as a team will impress those above you.
 Collaboration is a valued skill in the workplace so showing that you are able to do it well will boost your career prospects.
 Working as a team broadens your range of skills from deepening your understanding of a particular subject to developing interpersonal, leadership and motivational skills.
 It will also give you a greater sense of belonging and of recognition, allowing you to take more pride in your work, and your company.

 10. Challenge yourself